GabrielHinz/multivpn/README.md

 ### Recomendations
 Run this program on a linux server CentOS or Ubuntu.
-* Tested on a Centos7 server.
-* Tested on a Ubuntu 18.04 server.
+* Tested on a Centos 7 server.

 ### Installing
 To run this project on your server, first clone the repository